josh-collinsworth/joco-sveltekit/src/lib/content/posts/enjoyed-in-2023.md

 ## Writing satire

 My biggest CodePen of the year was [this Honest LinkedIn Notifications](https://codepen.io/collinsworth/pen/eYxMQbj) pen, and I also wrote [this satirical post about layoffs](https://joshcollinsworth.com/blog/layoffs-are-bullshit) in 2023.
 Maybe I'll do more of that kind of writing in 2024, too.

+## Good kitchen tools

+I cooked more in 2023 than I had for most of my life prior, and good quality stuff for the kitchen is the difference in a bad time cooking and a smooth, enjoyable experience.

+I love lots of stuff from [Our Place](https://fromourplace.com/), especially the Always Pan 2.0 (pretty much any time I cooked anything, I used this) and the Oven Pan, which handily doubles as a griddle if needed.
+Both are amazingly non-sticky.
+Our Place's kitchen shears are also great (especially good for cutting up a kid's pasta, pizza, hot dogs, etc.)

+I also love my [Hedley & Bennett](https://www.hedleyandbennett.com/) chef's knife.
+I have a comparable Wüsthof, and I honestly think the H&N one is better.

+Lastly, a Vitamix blender is worth every penny.
+(I mainly use mine for smoothies and for grinding a pound of coffee beans at a time to make cold brew, but it makes short work of both.)